 Urban Exposure is a specialist, pure-play, non-bank property development finance firm.
 It focuses on originating, syndicating and management development finance to SME residential housebuilders across the UK, on behalf of third party institutions.

-Urban Exposure’s strategy is fully set out at pages 23-25 of the Company’s Admission Document which can be viewed, on the website, by clicking on the following link: Admission Document
+Urban Exposure’s strategy is fully set out in the Company’s Annual Report for the Year End 2018 which can be viewed, on the website, by clicking on the following link: Annual Report Year End 2018

 Seek to understand and meet shareholder needs and expectations

-The Company regularly will engage with, and obtains feedback from, shareholders through its broker.
+The Company will regularly engage with, and obtain feedback from, shareholders through its broker.
 Management roadshows will take place following the publication of financial results for both the full and half year periods.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success